schubergphilis/terraform-aws-mcaf-avm/UPGRADING.md

 # Upgrading to 1.0.0

-Version `1.0.0` is not backward compatible with `v0.4.1` because terraform-aws-mcaf-workspace changed the variables it uses to connect Terraform workspaces to a VCS.
+`v1.0.0` is not backward compatible with `v0.4.1` because terraform-aws-mcaf-workspace changed the variables it uses to connect Terraform workspaces to a VCS.
 This upgrade requires the following changes:

 * Variable `tfe_workspace_settings` requires an additional field called `global_remote_state`, either enabling or disabling global remote state on the workspace.
 * Variable `tfe_workspace_settings` requires an additional field called `remote_state_consumer_ids`, containing a set of workspace ID's that are allowed access to the global remote state.
 Set to `null` to share with everyone.